tfius/scaffold-eth/SwarmMail README.md

 - `start` is the starting index of the range to be retrieved, and
 - `length` is the length of the range to be retrieved.

+### Function `getInbox(address addr)`
+***Deprecated***
+This function returns an array of Email struct objects representing the inbox of a given user with the address `addr`.
+The function is a public view function, which means it does not modify the state of the contract and can be called from any address.
 ### Function `getSent(address addr)`
 ***Deprecated***
 This function returns an array of Email struct objects representing the sent messages of a given user with the address `addr`.
 The function is a public view function, which means it does not modify the state of the contract and can be called from any address.
 Returned objects are unreadable by sender.

 #### Arguments
 - `addr`, which is the address of the user whose sent messages are to be retrieved.